bolives-hax/neovim_nix_configs/README.md

 ```
 prints out the cfg/init nvim will run (without all the "nix stuff") as in the
 final output the nix expressions/derivation will produce

+## TODO

+include various nested README.md's here as their existence is almost pointless if the user forgets to look at them